 Superannuation

-• Most workers are entitled to super payments regardless of their employment status.
+- Most workers are entitled to super, regardless of employment status.

-• Industry funds often offer lower fees and better returns than for-profit funds.
+- Industry funds offer lower fees and better returns, than for-profit funds.

 What is superannuation?

-Superannuation (often called ‘super’) is money that is paid to you throughout your working life, but it’s set aside in a separate account for you to access when you retire.
+Superannuation (‘super’) is money that is paid to you while you’re working, but it is set aside in a separate account for after you retire.

-But it is crucial that at every stage of your working life, you’re making sure that your super is on track for you to have a secure and rewarding life after retirement – you deserve it!
+But it is crucial that your super is on track for you to have a secure and rewarding life after you retire – you deserve it!

 How is super earned?

-Legally, employers must pay the minimum rate of contribution (called the ‘super guarantee (SG) contribution’) into their employees’ super accounts.
+Employers must pay the minimum rate of contribution (the ‘super guarantee (SG) contribution’) into eligible employees’ super accounts.

 Remember, your super is in addition to the wages or salary that get paid directly to you.